NT2: Intermediate (intensive course)

 This course is intended for everyone who is highly educated.

 - You have a sufficiently high level of education or have had a minimum of 12 years of education.

-- If you do not speak Dutch, you need to have a reasonable level of English.
+- You need to have a reasonable level of English.